What Are The Different DMARC Records?

 ri: The ri tag corresponds to the aggregate reporting interval and provides DMARC feedback for outlined criteria.
 Participating mailbox providers that can send more than one aggregate report in a day will provide more frequent reports.

-With the DMARC record generator and analyzer tool KDMARC, organizations can ensure that the DMARC record is properly set up for their email domain as well as a check DMARC record.
+With the DMARC record generator and analyzer tool TDMARC, organizations can ensure that the DMARC record is properly set up for their email domain as well as a check DMARC record.
 This will ensure that any attempt to misuse the domain is effectively prevented.

 • Related Articles